kptdev/kpt/site/content/en/guides/producer/functions/exec/_index.md

    Writing and running functions as executables
 ---

+{{% pageinfo color="warning" %}}
+The Exec runtime is Alpha.
+It is disabled by default, and must be enabled with the `--enable-exec` flag.
+{{% /pageinfo %}}

-Functions may alternatively be run as executables outside of containers.
-Exec functions read input and write output the same as container functions, but are run outside of a container.
+Config functions may be run as executables outside of containers.
+Exec functions read input and write output like container functions, but are run outside of a container.

 Running functions as executables can be useful for function development, or for running trusted executables.

-Exec functions are disabled by default, and must be enabled with `--enable-exec`.

 {{% pageinfo color="info" %}}
-Exec functions may be converted to container functions by building the executable into a container and invoking it as the container `CMD`.
+Exec functions may be converted to container functions by building the executable into a container and invoking it as the container's `CMD` or `ENTRYPOINT`.
 {{% /pageinfo %}}

 ## Imperative Run

 Exec functions may be run imperatively using the `--exec-path` flag with `kpt fn run`.

 ```sh
 kpt fn run DIR/ --enable-exec --exec-path /path/to/executable